yunusemrejs/vscode-surround/README.md

 - `showOnlyUserDefinedSnippets` (boolean): Disables default snippets that comes with the extension and shows only used defined snippets.
 - `showRecentlyUsedFirst` (boolean): Recently used snippets will be displayed on top.
+- `showUpdateNotifications` (boolean): Shows notification when there is a new version of the extension.

 ## Configuration